LCP Laser Cut Processing

 Wide range of processing parameters in manufacturing technology:

-• Ablate thin film layers without damaging the carrier substrate.
+• ablate thin film layers without damaging the carrier substrate.

-• Produce defined roughness values partially in ceramics and metals.
+• produce defined roughness values partially in ceramics and metals.

-• Perform cleaning and polishing operations on ablated silicon surfaces to remove easily adhering melt residues.
+• perform cleaning and polishing operations on ablated silicon surfaces to remove easily adhering melt residues.
 Lateral structure resolution down to five micrometers and depth resolution down to less than one micrometer are possible.

 Flexible and fast production of structured tool surfaces:

-• use of various scanner optics for remote machining as well as fixed optics with gas support especially for cutting and drilling applications
+• use of various scanner optics for remote machining as well as fixed optics with gas support

 • automatic image recognition and processing of position features and sensor-based measurement of the removed height in the same setup for maximum precision